yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 The system will implement Server-Sent Events (SSE) to support real-time token streaming.
 This allows the client to receive model outputs incrementally, simulating a conversational typing experience.
 The implementation will showcase asynchronous request handling and concurrency in Rust.
 ### (5) Minimal Chat Frontend
 A simple web-based interface (HTML + JavaScript) will demonstrate the service’s usability.
 Users can send prompts, view streaming responses in real time, and switch between loaded models.
 This frontend will serve as a functional demo rather than a production-grade UI.
-### (6) Evaluation and Deliverables
+### (6) Evaluation
 We will evaluate:
 - Response latency and memory usage under different workloads;
 - Concurrency performance with multiple simultaneous clients;
 - Accuracy and stability of model outputs.
-The final deliverables will include:
-- Rust source code for the backend;
-- Frontend chat demo;
-- Setup and API documentation;
-- Performance summary and a short demo video.

 By the end of the project, we will have a complete local LLM inference service that supports multiple models, provides real-time streaming, and manages concurrent users effectively — all running on local machines.
 ---

 ## 3. Tentative Plan
+The project will be completed collaboratively by both 2 members, with each person focusing on distinct but interdependent technical components to ensure a smooth integration of the entire system.
+The division of responsibilities is as follows:
 - Member A
     - Focuses on integrating the Candle or Burn library for running LLMs.
     - Implements the model loading, unloading, and inference execution logic.